 Salad Bar at Gourmet Market, Terminal 21, Sukhumvit Road.

-Villa Market around soi 33, is the original supermarket in the area, and popular especially with foreigners.
+Villa Market close to soi 33 on Sukhumvit Road, is the original supermarket in the area, and popular especially with foreigners.
 It is expensive though, but you can find some items here that are not easily found at other supermarkets, even though the store itself is not large.
-Large wine collection on the second floor.
-There is another Villa Market outlet on Sukhumvit Road, soi 49 (at least 3 km away from the main road), just opposite Dental Hospital (close to Samitivej Hospital) which is somewhat larger, and less cramped, and which we prefer.
+There is another Villa Market outlet on Sukhumvit Road, soi 49 (at least 3 km away from the main road), just opposite to where the Dental Hospital was located a few years ago (close to Samitivej Hospital) which is somewhat larger, and less cramped, and which we prefer.

-The reason why mostly foreigners shop at Villa Market, is that a lot of imported (expensive) goods are available.
-For some reason a lot of foreigners seem to prefer imported broccoli or strawberries over local produce.
+One reason why a lot of foreigners shop at Villa Market, is that a lot of imported (expensive) goods are available.
+Quite a few people seem to prefer imported broccoli or strawberries over local produce.